Associate | Established: 2001 | Associate since 2013

 Current Status: Sustain

-Decree No. 72 of 2001 authorizes the Colegio de Contadores Públicos y Auditores de Guatemala (CCPAG) to establish an investigative and disciplinary (I&D) system for all professional accountants.
-Accordingly, the CCPAG has established I&D procedures, which its Honor Tribunal leads.
+Decree No. 72-2001 authorizes the Colegio de Contadores Públicos y Auditores de Guatemala (CCPAG) to establish an investigative and disciplinary system for its members.
+The framework is supported by the college’s statutes, under which the Tribunal de Honor is responsible for investigating complaints, conducting the relevant inquiries, and imposing sanctions where appropriate.

 Current Status: Sustain